Captain Tom Moore: How will coronavirus fundraising be spent?

 Tweets about this

-Andrew Honneysett RT @BBCNews: Captain Tom Moore: How will coronavirus fundraising be spent? https://t.co/UPgJrxH5hk 30 seconds ago
+@SblendedKingston Captain Tom Moore: How will coronavirus fundraising be spent? https://t.co/TInGb6QJwq 3 minutes ago

-FruitBowlDXB Captain Tom Moore: How will coronavirus fundraising be spent? https://t.co/fL5lbYiMhR 16 minutes ago
+Andrew Bedell Captain Tom Moore: How will coronavirus fundraising be spent? https://t.co/pDrYgbFDit 12 minutes ago